Jirga: 2002 loya jirga

 More than 1,000 of the participants were elected in a two-stage procedure.
 Each district elected 20 members, who then elected one person who would represent the entire district in a secret vote.
 At least one member was allocated to each of the country's 362 districts, with an additional seat being allocated for every 22,000 people.
 No one was barred from the meeting with the exception of people who were accused of engaging in terrorism, people who were suspected of being involved in the illegal drug trade, people who committed human rights abuses, people who committed war crimes, people who committed pillage, and people who committed theft of public property.
 Additionally, nomads, refugees, intellectuals, representatives of cultural institutions, representatives of social organizations, and religious scholars were all in attendance.
 Of the remaining seats, a total of 160 seats were allocated to women.

 2003 loya jirga

 On 14 December 2003, a 502-delegate loya jirga was convened in Kabul to consider the proposed Afghan Constitution.
 Originally planned to last ten days, the assembly endorsed the charter by January 4, 2004.

+2022 loya jirga

+From 29 June to 2 July 2022, the Taliban government hosted the first loya jirga since its takeover at the Loya Jirga Hall in Kabul.
+Around 3,500 people attended, including scholars, tribal elders, non-Taliban local leaders, representatives of the Shiite community, and representatives of Afghan refugees in Iran and Pakistan.
+No female delegates were present.
+The jirga produced an 11-point resolution, which reiterated the country's sovereignty, and implored the international community to recognize the Taliban government.